ZacBlanco/hdp-demo-bootstrap/docs/README.md

     - `util` is a custom python package that was designed for this repository.
 It contains a few modules which are documented above.
 	- `scripts` - This is where you'll implement the custom parameters for the demo Ambari service.
 It contains files `master.py` and `params.py`.
 	- `configuration` contains all of the files that pertain to the configuration parameters which are utilized by modules in `util`.
 Those parameters exposed in the files are configurable via the Ambari service
+- `tests`
+  - Contains all of the tests for the custom modules in `package/util`

 ### Configuration Files